Initial 2022 Alabama Depth Chart Released

-There are some positions, however, that will see some new faces this season.
-The most notable of which is probably at running back as junior transfer from Georgia Tech, Jahmyr Gibbs, turned heads in the offseason and during fall camp.
-Gibbs posses incredible speed and big play ability which will not only help the offense, but also help the special teams unit as Gibbs is set to return kicks this season as well.
+There are some positions, however, that will see new faces this season, the most notable of which is probably at running back, where Jahmyr Gibbs, a junior transfer from Georgia Tech, turned heads in the offseason and during fall camp.
+Gibbs possesses incredible speed and big play ability that will not only help the offense but also help the special teams unit as Gibbs is set to return kicks this season.

 The Depth Chart